doeixd/create-virtualized-list-solid/README.md

 - Provides extra information for each item (e.g., `isLast`, `isEven`)
 - Automatically determines the count based on your data
 - Maintains full access to all `@tanstack/solid-virtual` features
+- Includes a higher-level `VirtualizedList` component for simple use cases

 ## Installation